Black Water (2007 film)

 Black Water is a 2007 Australian-British horror film written and directed by Andrew Traucki and David Nerlich.
 The film, an international co-production of Australia and the United Kingdom, is set in the mangrove swamps of northern Australia, and stars Diana Glenn, Maeve Dermody and Andy Rodoreda.
-Inspired by the true story of a crocodile attack in Australia's Northern Territory in December 2003, a pregnant woman, along with her boyfriend and her sister, takes a boat tour of a mangrove swamp, where they are terrorized by a ferocious saltwater crocodile.
+Inspired by the true story of a crocodile attack in Australia's Northern Territory in December 2003, a pregnant woman, along with her husband and her sister, takes a boat tour of a mangrove swamp, where they are terrorized by a ferocious saltwater crocodile.

 Plot

 While on vacation, Grace, her husband Adam, and Grace's younger sister Lee decide to visit a crocodile show.
 The next day Grace takes a pregnancy test and it is positive, but does not tell Adam.
 They head to "Black Water Barry's" fishing tour on a whim to take a boat ride into the mangrove swamp to try some fishing.

 Once they arrive at the docks, their tour guide Barry is not available, but Jim, another guide, offers to take them instead.
 Jim arms himself with a revolver and they set off.
 After failing to catch any fish on the usual route, Jim suggests going deeper into the swamps.
 While in a small clearing, Lee spots something through her camera and alerts Grace, but later finds nothing.

 Suddenly, the boat capsizes, dumping the occupants into the water.
 Jim is killed underwater, and Adam realizes that a crocodile has attacked them.
 He helps Grace into a nearby tree and searches the water for Lee, who got tangled up in ropes underneath the boat.
 Grace sees the beast nearby and convinces Adam to come back.
 Lee frees herself, but the beast swims after her.
 She manages to climb atop the boat, but the beast thrashes the boat in an attempt to throw her off.
 Adam and Grace distract it and it swims away.
 Realizing they can use the boat's ropes to pull Lee to safety, they attempt to execute this plan, only for the boat to get stuck.
 A hesitant Lee is forced to swim across and makes it, despite panicking halfway across.
 The women suggest waiting for help, but Adam claims no one saw them leave, so Grace tries climbing the trees back to the mainland.
 However, she is forced to climb back after finding pieces of a corpse.
 An impatient Adam goes for the boat.
 He successfully overturns it, but the beast kills him.
 The women make numerous attempts to continue his plan, only to be thwarted at every turn, and eventually, the boat floats away out of safe reach.
 At night the beast starts eating Adam.